 Prepare the Homemade Caramel Sauce according to the instructions.
 Set aside to cool.

 Prepare the Homemade Pie Crust according to the instructions in step 1.

 Adjust the oven rack to the lower third position and heat the oven to 350°F.

 Stack on disc on top of the other and roll the dough into a 12-inch circle.
 Press it into the bottom and up the sides of a 9-inch deep-dish pie pan.
 Fold the edges under and flute as desired.

 Make the filling

 In a large bowl, toss the apples with lemon juice.
-Add the sugars, cinnamon, cornstarch, and salt.
-Stir to even coat the apples.
+Add the flour, sugars, cinnamon, and salt.
+Stir to evenly coat the apples.
 Spoon the mixture over the prepared crust.